rq/rq/index.md

 To multiply two numbers in the background, simply do this:

 {% highlight python %}
-from rq import Queue
-from stupidity import multiply
+from rq import use_redis, Queue from stupid import multiply

+# Tell RQ what Redis connection to use
+rq.use_redis()  # no args uses Redis on localhost:6379

 # Delay calculation of the multiplication
 q = Queue()